AlejandroGarciaHub/AlejandroGarciaHub/README.md

 I'm Daru.
 </p>

-- ✌ Hi, I’m @MG08
+- ✌ Hi, I’m also available at [alejandrohub.dev](https://alejandrohub.dev)
 - 👀 I’m a data scientist and software engineer
 - 🔥 In my free time I love romhacking old console videogames
-- 💞️ Love RPGs, Horror and Rock
+- 💞️ Love RPGs, Horror and Urban
-- 📫 I'm skilled in web, desktop and android development, any ideas you want to make real?
+- 📫 I'm skilled in ML, web technologies and cross platform engines and framworks, any ideas you want to make real?
 <p align='center'>For enquiries, reach out @ daru@smolgaming.com or over on <a href="https://twitter.com/Darukeru">Twitter</a>.</p>

 <h1 align='center'><i>See yaaaa'!</i></h1>